jmezallamosas/ecc/README.md

   - cas-offinder.exe: executable to run cas-offinder for off-target scoring of sgRNAs

 IMPORTANT NOTES:
 - Genomes are required to be downloaded separately from this repository. *C. elegans* genome used for this model is N2.
 Model directory is specified in main.py using the "--dir" argument.
 Default directory is "../genomes/c_elegans_n2".
-For easiest installation of genome FASTA files, contact Jackson Rutecki at jackson.rutecki@gmail.com
+For easiest installation of genome FASTA files, downlaod at (https://ftp.ensembl.org/pub/release-113/fasta/caenorhabditis_elegans/dna/) or contact Jackson Rutecki at jackson.rutecki@gmail.com

 ## Usage of the model